Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 GENERATIVE WORKSHOPS (back to top)

-Regardless of your religious practice or lack thereof, of whether you think of yourself or your writing as “Jewish enough,” applications are open to anyone who self-identifies as a Jewish poet and feels that such a gathering would be meaningful to them and to their poetry.
+Regardless of your religious practice or lack thereof, or whether you think of yourself or your writing as “Jewish enough,” applications are open to anyone who self-identifies as a Jewish poet and feels that such a gathering would be meaningful to them and to their poetry.
 In addition, we require the following:

-• All applicants must be 21 years of age or older by the start of the Conference in June 2023
+- All applicants must be 21 years of age or older by the start of the Conference in July 2025

 APPLICATION TIMELINE (back to top)

 *To aid in the ease of our considerations, we ask that you apply as early as possible within the given application window.
+But please note that applications will not be taken before February 15.

-April 24, 2023: Notifications sent to all applicants
+April 10, 2026: Notifications sent to all applicants

-May 1, 2023: Registration deadline (a deposit of $200 will be due at this time.
+April 30, 2026: Registration deadline (a deposit of $108 will be due at this time.
 This will go toward Scholar’s room & board.
 It will be returned Fellows after the conference.)

 APPLICATION CATEGORIES: CONTRIBUTORS, SCHOLARS, & FELLOWS (back to top)